 Richmond Railroad Museum

 Train enthusiasts get excited!
 Richmond Train Day is coming!
 Expect a fun-filled day of trains and entertainment featuring rides for the kids and a bounce house in the shape of a steam locomotive!
-Tour the Richmond Railroad Museum, drive a real train simulator, meet Cinder and Tender the railroad mascots, listen to live music, and enjoy food from local vendors.
+Tour the Richmond Railroad Museum, drive a locomotive simulator, check out the giant model layout, learn to build a Lego railroad, meet Cinder and Tender the railroad mascots, listen to live music, and enjoy food from local vendors.
 All aboard for train-themed family fun!
 Free admission.

 Gallmeyer Farms Fall Festival